trinhdvt/spring-rest-api-starter/README.md

     * Custom `HttpError` to represent error response
     * Automatic exception handling with `GlobalExceptionHandler` class

-* Several utility class to support common task
+* Several utility classes to support common task

-    * `MyStringUtils` to support common method to work with String (e.g. escape HTML, generate slug, etc.)
+    * `MyStringUtils` to support common methods to work with String (e.g. escape HTML, generate slug, etc.)
-    * `MyMailSender` to support common method to work with Email
+    * `MyMailSender` to support common methods to work with Email
-    * `AssertUtils` to support common method in validating parameter
+    * `AssertUtils` to support common methods in validating parameter
-    * `SecurityUtils` to support common method to work with Spring Security
+    * `SecurityUtils` to support common methods to work with Spring Security

-* Dockerfile to build production-ready image
+* Dockerfile to build a production-ready image

 ## How to use this repository